Historical Glossary

 Shevchenko, Taras (1814-1861) – a Ukrainian poet whose work had a major impact on the growth of Ukrainian national consciousness.
 He was a key figure in the development of modern Ukrainian literature and the Ukrainian language. more

-Skoropadskyi, Pavlo (1873-1945) – head (with the title "Hetman") of the Ukrainian State from April to December 1918, and subsequently leader of an émigré Ukrainian monarchist movement. more
+Skoropadskyi, Pavlo (1873-1945) – head (with the title 'Hetman') of the Ukrainian State from April to December 1918, and subsequently leader of the émigré hetmanite movement. more

 Subcarpathian Ruthenia [Pidkarpatska Rus] – a part of historically Ukrainian ethnic territory which formed a province of Czechoslovakia in 1920-1938. more